 Participants will perform one standard work or the first movement of a concerto.
 Please see our repertoire list for suggested works.
 If you submit a work that is not on our list, you will be asked to supply us with additional information about it by email prior submitting your completed application.
 We will need to know the instrumentation and the publisher of the orchestral material.
 Your chosen work is subject to approval by the Director of Orchestral Activities, Dr. Richard Hughey.

-The Vamos Violin Competition is open to all high school violinists, currently enrolled in a high school, 18 years old or younger.
+The Vamos Competition is open to all high school violinists and violists, currently enrolled in a high school, 18 years old or younger.

 All rounds of the Competition, as well as the final concert with the orchestra will be recorded, with a view to releasing them in various formats (CD, DVD, etc.).
 All competitors will receive a recording of their performances.

 Judges will write performance comments on each round of the competition, which will be available at a later time to the candidates.